-ACC 251 - Governmental and Nonprofit Accounting
+ACC 251 - Governmental and Nonprofit Accounting 3.0 Credit(s) Lecture 3

 Governmental and Nonprofit Accounting presents the basic concepts and techniques of fund accounting for federal, state and local governments, hospitals, and schools.
 Students learn to deal with the primary funds and accounting groups, to assist the budget process and to determine variances among the major nonprofit organizations.
 Prerequisite(s): ACC 121 - Principles of Accounting I.